 This review was part of a larger initiative to examine "nature therapy" and determine a reasonable dosage that physicians could prescribe for mental health issues college students face today.
 The authors of this study believe further research is needed before prescribing time in nature to prevent or treat stress, anxiety and other mental and physical health outcomes.

-A team of researchers from the European Centre for Environment and Human Health set out to discover the parameters of these associations and just how much time we need to be spending in nature to truly reap the physical and mental health boosts.
-Their research found spending 120 minutes-or two hours-per week in nature is associated with significant levels of improved health and positive well-being.
+A second study from the European Centre for Environment and Human Health set out to discover the parameters of these associations and just how much time we need to be spending in nature to truly reap the physical and mental health boosts.
+Their research found spending 120 minutes—or two hours—per week in nature is associated with significant levels of improved health and positive well-being.

 The research team analyzed almost 20,000 participants from the Monitor of Engagement with the Natural Environment Survey in England from 2014-2016 for this study.
 They were asked "How is your health in general?" and could respond with "very bad," "bad," "fair," "good," or "very good."
 They also had to rank how satisfied they were with their lives on a scale of 1-10, and record their weekly activities.

 Compared to those who had no nature contact in the week prior, those who spent 120 minutes or more outdoors each week had a significantly greater likelihood of reporting good health and high mental well-being.
 Positive associations peaked when people spent between 200-300 minutes (or between 3 and 5 hours) a week.
 Those who were in the woods longer had no greater benefits.
 It also didn't matter how the 120 minutes was achieved each week, whether that was a few long walks in the woods, or simply eating lunch outside every day.